mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 # How to migrate from Realm Java SDK to Realm Kotlin SDK

-> This article is targeted to existing Realm developers who want to understand how to migrate to
+> This article is targeted at existing Realm developers who want to understand how to migrate to
 > Realm Kotlin SDK.

 ## Introduction